VitaliySemeniv/bookstore/README.md

 1. **Pipeline Configuration**:

    - Define a pipeline in GitHub Actions or in GitLab CI/CD.
-   - Include stages for building Docker images, running tests, and deploying to AWS.
+   - Include stages for building Docker images and deploying to AWS.
+   - Store sensitive data, such as AWS credentials, database connection strings, and API keys, securely within the CI/CD platform.

 2. **Docker Integration**:

    - Configure the pipeline to build and push Docker images to Amazon ECR.

-3. **Environment Variables**:

-   - Store sensitive data, such as AWS credentials, database connection strings, and API keys, securely within the CI/CD platform.

-4. **Testing**:

-   - Add automated tests to validate the backend and frontend components.

-5. **Deployment**:
+3. **Deployment**:

    - Deploy the backend and frontend to AWS EC2 instances as defined in the pipeline.